 When it comes to marketing your small business, social media is a huge part of the picture.
 It’s how you keep up with the latest trends and stay competitive in a constantly changing world.
 But if you’re struggling with getting started or just not sure what to do next, don’t worry!
 We’ve got some great ideas for making your social media strategy stronger that will help get more customers through your door.

-These social media tips from our digital marketing experts are easy to implement, simple to understand, and work for every business type.
+These social media tips from our digital marketing experts are easy to implement, understand, and work for every business type.
 Whether you manage your social media alone or work with a digital marketing team, you’ll be able to brainstorm, create, and post after going through our helpful creative guide.

 Let’s get started with our top 7 ways to boost your social media marketing strategy!

 Social Media Tip #1:

 Brand Your Profile and Make It Stand Out

 Before you jump into social media with posts, comments, and shares, you want to make sure your company profile is unique, simple, and eye-catching.
 This is where the branding begins.
 Define your colors, set your logo as your profile pic, and post a cover photo that sums up your company in a short and sweet way.